OneOfEleven/M181-LCR-Meter-Firmware/README.md

 - Hold down HOLD button to perform the OPEN    probe calibration
 - Hold down S/P  button to perform the SHORTED probe calibration
 - Hold down RCL  button to cycle through the measurement frequencies
-- Hold down HOLD and S/P buttons together to reboot the firmware
+- Hold down HOLD and S/P buttons together to clear all settings (inc cals) and reboot

 # System Overview ..